mavas/mavas/writings/RecentProblems.md

 # Recent technical problems being worked on

+## Docker compose production Tor and I2P services

+This `docker-compose.yml` file makes it easy to see how my production setups are built and deployed under the Tor and I2P networks, as services.

+The `eotk` project is officially recommended and listed directly under the https://torproject.org URL prefix, and is used by at least a few news organizations, **so you know it's good quality to know this package**.
+An alternative is using a Docker ubuntu image and the standar `tor` package, along with `superisord`.

 ## Arduino kit

 To demonstrate some recent experience with embedded software development, I opened up an old Arduino kit that I got back in the day.
 It has a Raspberry Pi 3 Model B and 16GB NOOBS, Arduino Shield model Ethernet without PoE, Arduino Uno, and various other hardware pieces you can use to build what appears to be a car that rolls on 4 wheels.